perri99/Instantons-and-montecarlo-method-in-quantum-mechanics/README.md

  - `rilmgauss.py`: this program generates the same random instanton ensemble as `rilm.py` but it also includes Gaussian fluctuations around the classical path.
 This is done by performing a few heating sweeps in the Gaussian effective potential;
  - `iilm.py`: this program computes correlation functions of the anharmonic oscillator using an interacting ensemble of instantons.
 Very close instanton-anti-instanton pairs are excluded by adding  a nearest neighbor interaction with a repulsive core (hardcore interaction);
  - `streamline.py`: this program solve the streamline equation for an instanton-anti instanton pair using descent method;
+ -  `zero_crossing.py`: this program compute zero crossing distibution for cooled configuration and compare it with random gas model and interactive model;
- - `plots.py`: graphical analysis of data coming from the previous programs
+ - `plots.py`: graphical analysis of datas coming from the previous programs

 The output datas of a given program are stored in .dat files in the directory 'Data/program_name'.
 The directory of a programme is created the first time the programme is runned.
 Also the plots are saved in such directories in .pdf and .png format.